Liquid Democracy or Direct Democracy? One Theoretical Result and Two Experiments: Introduction

+Although the details vary, the common point of different LD implementations is the ease and specificity of delegation: a vote can be delegated freely, and to a different person depending on the issue.
+According to supporters, LD is superior to representative democracy because representatives can be chosen on the basis of their specific competence on each decision, and is superior to direct democracy because uninformed or uninterested voters can delegate their votes.

+The desirability of delegation in LD has typically been studied in common interest environments with two alternatives and an unknown ``ground truth'' on which experts have superior information (Kahng, Mackenzie and Procaccia, 2018; Caragiannis and Michas, 2019; Armstrong and Larson, 2021; Halpern et al., 2021, Dhillon et al., 2025; Berinsky et al., 2025).
+It is the perspective we also adopt in this work.\footnote{A smaller literature focuses on delegation as a means of completing preference rankings: individuals unable to express a full ranking over all alternatives proposed delegate to others with whom they agree on the issues on which they know their own preferences (Christoph and Grossi, 2017; Brill and Talmon, 2018; Harding, 2022).}

-There is a clear, immediate problem: are experts correctly identified?
-But there is also a second, more subtle, but also more fundamental question: even if the experts are correctly identified, delegation deprives the electorate of the richness of noisy but abundant information distributed among all voters.
-Unless the extent of delegation is modulated correctly, Condorcet has taught us that a smaller number of independent voters, even if more accurate, may well lead to worse decision-making.
-This very basic trade-off is the necessary point of departure of Liquid Democracy and is the focus of this paper.
+Delegating to better informed experts with preferences that match our own can seem a trivially beneficial step.
+But there is a problem: even if the experts are correctly identified, delegation deprives the electorate of the richness of noisy but abundant information distributed among all voters.
+Condorcet's Jury Theorem teaches us the value of a large electorate with barely accurate but independent sources of information.
+In a binary decision, if voters receive independent signals whose accuracy exceeds 50\%, the percentage of correct signals exceeds 50\% with probability approaching one as the size of the electorate becomes very large.
+If voters vote according to their signals, majority voting then delivers the correct outcome with probability that approaches one (Condorcet, 1785).
+Thus, unless the extent of delegation is modulated correctly, a smaller number of voters, even if more accurate, may lead to worse decision-making.

+In addition to this basic trade-off between accuracy and variety of information, we should also consider that the benefits LD can provide---overweighing better informed voters and allowing less informed ones not to vote---can be achieved by a more traditional voting system: Direct Democracy with abstention (DD).
+Here too individuals with less reliable information can refrain from voting, and by that action alone increase the influence of better informed subjects who do cast their vote.
+We know from McMurray (2013) that, under common interest and in the absence of voting costs, the simple option of abstention can lead to improvements over all-voting majority rule, and for reasons that parallel those favoring delegation.
+The evaluation of LD thus benefits from the comparison to DD.